kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 have also indicated <`gc:merchant`, `owl:equivalentProperty`, `md:merchant`>.
 Then you could query all merchants of products either with `gc:merchant` or `md:merchant` property.

-### RDF Vices: Performance, Complexity, Inconsistencies
+## RDF vices: Performance, complexity, inconsistencies
 As I mentioned in my diagram of data models, as a rule of thumb, the more flexible a data model, the less structure there is to exploit, and so the less performant and scalable you should expect a DBMS supporting the data model to be (in query performance at least).
 Again, I'm making a relative argument modulo the rest of the optimizations in th system.